LucasGCardoso/BSP-BitTwiddling/README.md

 # Proposed problem
 The aim of this work is to practice memory manipulation at a low level, implementing a simple technique of steganography in images.

+Currently encryption is widely used when you want to send a confidential message.
+This is done in virtually all applications that involve data exchange, such as browsers, email, instant messaging, etc. However, there is another way to hide information, called steganography.
+It consists of applying techniques capable of hiding information within other files such as images, music or videos.
+The aim of this work is to practice memory manipulation at a low level, implementing a simple technique of steganography in images.

 # How does it work?
 A program with two features should be created: